capnmidnight/Primrose/README.md

 ## Licensing

 Primrose is free, open source software and may be readily used with other FOSS.
-You may purchase a license for use in closed source projects at: https://www.primroseeditor.com/#download

 ## Contributions